-When providing support that is 'additional to' or 'different from' we engage in a four-stage process: Assess, Plan, Do and Review that becomes an ongoing cycle involving staff, parents/carers, children and other agencies, where appropriate.
-Plan Assess Review Do All teachers are responsible for every child in their care, including those with special educational needs.
+When providing support that is 'additional to' or 'different from' we engage in a four-stage process:

+Assess, Plan, Do and Review

+This process becomes an ongoing cycle involving staff, parents/carers, children and other agencies, where appropriate.

+All teachers are responsible for every child in their care, including those with special educational needs.

 Assess: This involves carrying out a clear analysis of the child's needs.
 It should consider all the relevant information from discussions with parent/carers, the child, the class teacher and information from assessments on the child's learning and progress.

 Plan: At this stage the barriers to learning have been identified so that intended outcomes can be recorded with details of what additional support is appropriate to help overcome the barriers.
-Decisions and intended outcomes will be recorded on an Individual Education Plan (IEP) which will form the basis for half termly review meetings.
+Decisions and intended outcomes will be recorded on an Individual Education Plan (IEP) which will form the basis for termly review meetings.
 When agreeing targets and outcomes on the IEP any specialist advice which may have been provided by external agencies, will be taken account of and included.

-Do: Providing the support as set out in the plan, including extra support for learning, aids, interventions or meetings to support learning The additional support and intervention will be tailored to meet the child's needs and will target the area of difficulty.
+Do: Providing the support as set out in the plan, including extra support for learning , aids, interventions or meetings to support learning.
+The additional support and intervention will be tailored to meet the child's needs and will target the area of difficulty.
 This support may be provided in class or in another area of the school, on a 1:1 basis or as part of a small group of learners with similar needs.
 These 'interventions' may be led by a teacher or a trained teaching assistant.
 The support provided, and its impact in class, will be monitored closely and shared regularly with the child and their parents/carers.

 Review: Measuring the effectiveness of the support and impact on pupil progress within the agreed timescales.
-All involved, parents/carers, the child, teaching staff, teaching assistants, INCO, to contribute to the review to ensure any changes required to the support the child are identified.
+All involved, parents/carers, the child, teaching staff, teaching assistants, Inclusion Lead to contribute to the review to ensure any changes required to the support the child are identified.
 This stage will then inform the next cycle.
-Meetings between INCO and teaching assistants regularly to discuss and informally review progress of learners, parent/teacher consultations, termly Pupil Progress Meetings between class teacher and SLT will inform this review.
+Meetings between Inclusion Lead and teaching assistants regularly to discuss and informally review progress of learners, parent/carer and teacher consultations, termly IEP review meetings, termly Pupil Progress Meetings between class teacher and SLT will inform this review.
+All IEPs will be recorded and stored on Scholarpack to increase accessibility and robust information sharing.